sc0rt/statistics/README.md

-# statistics
+# Statistics
 Example code to go along with the course content I'll be learning at UOIT.
+The examples and content that I’ll be learning from and building off of will be coming from the lecture material and assigned textbook for the course: Statistics For Engineers and Scientists, 4th Edition, Navidi – ISBN – 9781259275975